-PROJECT DESCRIPTION: Environmental Assessment No. EA-17-017 was filed by Michael W. Holly of the City of Fresno, Department of Public Works on behalf of the City of Fresno, Department of Public Works.
-The applicant proposes an Official Plan Line (OPL) for South Temperance Avenue, between East Jensen Avenue and the on- and off-ramps of Freeway 180.
+PROJECT DESCRIPTION: Environmental Assessment No. EA-17-018 was filed by Michael W. Holly of the City of Fresno, Department of Public Works on behalf of the City of Fresno, Department of Public Works.
+The applicant proposes an Official Plan Line (OPL) for North Temperance Avenue from State Route 180 to East Clinton Avenue.

-The subject site is not zoned, as it is a public street, and is planned to be widened, to conform to the Fresno General Plan and the Roosevelt Community Plan.
+The subject site is not zoned, as it is a public street, and is planned to be widened, to conform to the Fresno General Plan and the Roosevelt and McLane Community Plans.